Home » Departments » Police » Police FAQ

 How can I help myself in an emergency?

 Most importantly, remain calm and work with the 911 Telecommunicator.
 Valuable time can be lost to panic.
 You may be able to provide important information for the responders or take some important first steps to handle the situation at hand.
-For the speediest response possible, be prepared to supply the Telecommunicator with the following information: type of problem, where you are, where the problem is, phone number you may be called back at, color of the house, closest cross streets, landmarks, how many people are involved, descriptions of any vehicles involved, and descriptions of any suspects and direction of travel.
+For the speediest response possible, be prepared to supply the Telecommunicator with the following information: type of problem, where you are, where the problem is, phone number you may be called back at, the color of the house, closest cross streets, landmarks, how many people are involved, descriptions of any vehicles involved, and descriptions of any suspects and direction of travel.

 How do I know if my call is an emergency?

-Examples of emergencies are: a crime or incident in progress, a suspicious person or vehicle, or when there is a risk of loss of life or property.
+Examples of emergencies are a crime or incident in progress, a suspicious person or vehicle, or when there is a risk of loss of life or property.
 Non-emergencies include crimes or incidents not in progress, animal calls, directions, questions about special events, and loud music calls.
 If you are not sure if your concern qualifies as an emergency, go ahead and dial 911.
 The dispatcher will refer you to the non-emergency number if appropriate.

 What happens when I dial 911?
 Am I talking to my local Communications Center?